Skip to main content

 Overview

 Illinois State’s core values are at the heart of the civic engagement and responsibility minor.
-Our program develops civically responsible individuals.
-We collaborate with community partners to create a more just and equitable world.
+Students in the minor collaborate with community partners to create a more just and equitable world.

 The Minor in Civic Engagement and Responsibility also offers a special concentration for teacher education majors.
 You should consider this concentration if you have an interest in urban education and you want to collaborate with urban communities for advocacy and social justice.